breakersol/ActivityFramework/README.md

     auto var = (*activity_1)();
     auto res = var.get<int>();
 ```
-<br/>The execution of activity_1 will execute actvity_2 in parallel and finally return the result of activtiy_2.
+<br/>The execution of activity_1 will execute actvity_2 in concurrency and finally return the result of activtiy_2.

 <br/>3.
 Create branches on selected activity.
 ```cpp